Who to contact about travel impacted by Covid-19 >>

 Two lounges offer ample living space in the villa, perfect for relaxing after a day on the beach or out on the water.
 Next to the pool, your private bar makes for the perfect spot to watch the sun setting over the ocean with a delicious cocktail in hand.
 Meals at the Villa at St Regis Mauritius are prepared courtesy of your own private chef, and can be taken in the elegant dining room, or out on the terrace looking over the beach.

-A huge range of water sports are available at the St Regis Mauritius on-site center, including kitesurfing, windsurfing and scuba diving.
+A huge range of water sports are available at the St Regis Mauritius on-site centre, including kitesurfing, windsurfing and scuba diving.
 The crystal clear waters of the Indian Ocean offer fantastic diving opportunities with a whole host of coral reefs to explore, and a rich marine life to discover.
 For those looking to really unwind, the Iridium Spa at St Regis Mauritius provides a serene atmosphere, where a wide variety of treatments will allow you to discover the true definition of relaxation.

 The four suites at the Villa at St Regis Mauritius are bright, airy and spacious, and each offers stunning ocean views and direct beach access from their private terraces.
 Three of the four suites have their own heated plunge pools, perfect for cooling down with a quick dip.
 Bathrooms provide a range of exclusive amenities, including Jo Malone, Hermes, Remède and Aqua Di Parma.